Mortgage points calculator

 With this information, you can get these results.
 First, your original rate would cost you about $1580 per month in a payment.
 If you did provide for two points, then this number is reduced to $1500 per month in payments.
 But, is this a good idea?
 While it saved you over $80 in your monthly payment, in order to make this money back, you would have to be in the home for at least 62 months or over 5 years.
 If you plan to do that, then it makes sense to invest in the points as defined here.

-Of course, it is very important for you to figure your own information here.
-The cost of the home you are purchasing is an important factor in determining how much a point will cost you.
-The more it is, the more you will have to pay in order to discount the points any.
-More so, you do have to take into consideration the interest rate that you qualify for based on your credit score and your financial situation.
-The right term is also important in defining if points are going to be a good decision for you or if they possible are not.
+Of course, it is very important to figure in your own information here.
+The cost of the home you are purchasing is an important factor in determining how much a point will cost you: the higher it is, the more you will have to pay to discount the rate at all.
+You also have to consider the interest rate you qualify for based on your credit score and financial situation.
+The right term matters as well in determining whether points are a good decision for you, or possibly are not.

 Should You Do It?

-While only you can make a decision in regards to paying points, you should take the time to figure out more costs, too.
+While only you can make the decision about paying points, take the time to figure out other costs, too.
 For example, answer these questions for yourself.

-• Do you have the funds to put into points for your mortgage available to you at the time of setting the loan in place?
-If you'll need those funds for moving or repairs on the home, it may be better placed in your home at that time.
+• Do you have the funds to put into points available at the time of setting up the loan?
+If you'll need those funds for moving or repairs on the home, the money may be better placed in your home at that time.

-• Does it make more sense to put your funds towards a down payment or closing costs instead of folding these into your loan?
+• Does it make more sense to put your funds toward a down payment or closing costs instead of folding these into your loan?

-• Will you still have money as a back up for emergency?
+• Will you still have money set aside as a backup for emergencies?
 This is especially important if you are depleting your savings account to pay points.

-Take the time to use a mortgage calculator to help you to answer these questions.
-Weigh your decision in both regards.
-This will ultimately help you to determine what the more affordable solution for your needs is.
-For many people, the end result is to find an affordable loan that also meets your overall goals for monthly payments.
-Realize too that you need to qualify for a loan interest rate too, which may fluctuate your calculations some.
-Use a mortgage calculator to help you to find out what your options are.
-The fact is that this is the best way to learn if a loan is right for you one way or the other.
+Take the time to use a mortgage calculator to answer these questions, and weigh your decision from both angles.
+This will ultimately help you determine the more affordable solution for your needs.
+For many people, the end result is finding an affordable loan that also meets their overall goals for monthly payments.
+Realize, too, that you still need to qualify for a loan interest rate, which may shift your calculations some.
+Use a mortgage points calculator to find out what your options are.
+It is the best way to learn whether a loan is right for you, one way or the other.